wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response_agent.rst

 		<active-response>
 		</active-response>

-In the active response configuration section each active response must be configured in its own separate ``<active-response>`` section.

 .. note:: It is also necessary to include active-response configuration in the manager side, check :ref:`here <reference_ossec_active_response_manager>`.

 Options